Dennis, Massachusetts: South Dennis

 The area of Scargo Lake and Scargo Hill in Dennis are associated with ancient Native American folklore.
-When viewed from Scargo Tower atop the hill, Scargo Lake appears to be in the shape of a fish.
-The lake is a glacial kettle pond and the hills on the northern side of the town are moraines, formed from gravel and debris left by the glacier, much like a conveyor belt.
+When viewed from Scargo Tower atop the hill, Scargo Lake appears to have the shape of a fish.
+The lake is a glacial kettle pond and the hills on the northern side of the town are moraines, formed from gravel and debris left by the glacier.

 There are several legends about the creation of the lake.
 One says that an Indian named Maushop dug out the pond, and then lit his pipe.
-The smoke from the pipe attracted dark clouds from which rain fell and filled the pond.
-More commonly heard is the story of a princess who was given three fish in a pumpkin by a young brave going off to war.
+The smoke from the pipe attracted dark clouds, from which rain fell and filled the pond.
+More common is the story of a princess who was given three fish in a pumpkin by a young brave going off to war.
 He was gone so long that the fish began to outgrow the pumpkin.
-She then had the women of the village dig out the pond so the fish could survive.

-The dirt the women dug out became Scargo Hill.
+The princess had the women of the village dig the pond so the fish could survive, and the dirt the women dug out became Scargo Hill.
 Today it is the highest hill in the mid-Cape area.
 A stone tower commemorating Thomas Tobey, who settled in Dennis in 1678, was built in 1902.
 The Tobey family gave the tower to the Town in 1929.

-Airline Road got its name because much of it runs in a straight line between Routes 134 and 6A.
+Airline Road was so named because much of it runs in a straight line between Routes 134 and 6A.
 Nearby side streets also have aeronautical names, including Propeller Lane, Pilot Drive, Wing Lane, and Jet Drive.
 A series of streets off Kelly's Bay, just north of the Mid-Cape Highway, received their name for the supposed visit of Vikings to Cape Cod.
-Noreseman, Lief Ericson, Thorwald, Freydis, Viking, and Vinland Drives are all named for the seafaring Scandinavians.
-Kelly's Bay took its name from David O'Kelia who came to Cape Cod from his native Northern Ireland in the late 1600s.
+Norseman, Lief Ericson, Thorwald, Freydis, Viking, and Vinland Drives are all named for the seafaring Scandinavians.
+Kelly's Bay took its name from David O'Kelia, who came to Cape Cod from his native Northern Ireland in the late 1600s.
 It is part of the Bass River.
-Prince Street is named for Thomas Prence who, as the governor of Plymouth Colony, certainly lived on Cape Cod.
+Prince Street is named for Thomas Prence who, as the governor of Plymouth Colony, lived on Cape Cod.